alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 ![Sketch of the design.
 Source: the author.](pics/avis-lxxx-model.svg "Four views of an airship.
 Top left: side view, showing the gondola and the propellers.
 Top right: view from the front with the nose cone.
 Bottom right: view from above, showing the solar panels and the wings.
 Bottom left: isometric view, showing a semi-realistic 3D view.")

+Keep in mind that everything we say here will be a bit handwavy, just intended for a very preliminary feasibility study.
+A large part of the project is proper engineering research into how to make the project work reliably, since it will have to fly autonomously for weeks.

 ## Size

 Thanks to the latest advances in miniaturization a drone can be quite small,